 When you use a polarizer on a sunny day with a wide-angle lens, you’ll discover that some parts of the frame have weak polarization while others have intense polarization.
 Hence, you may see the uneven color tones of the sky.

-Thus, it’s best to avoid a lens wider than 24mm if you’re shooting blue skies.
+Thus, avoiding a lens wider than 24mm is best if you’re shooting blue skies.
 If you have to use a wide lens, it’s best to go for thin polarizers.
-Although they are a bit expensive, they save you from the vignetting that happens when you use a wide lens with a standard CPL filter.
+Although expensive, they save you from the vignetting that happens when you use a wide lens with a standard CPL filter.

 Nevertheless, you can prevent uneven polarization by shooting on a cloudy day.